paglalayag/paglalayag.github.io/_posts/2021-07-25-planetary-reset.md

 https://www.morganscloud.com/2021/07/18/two-interesting-anchoring-reports/)

-This Alpinist & Poet was willing to commit his toes to his quest for Everest, but hands were too much to ask.
-In the end, the mountain had other ideas for him. www.alpinist.com/doc/web21c/wfeature-a74-nejc-zaplotnik-mountain-poet
+[This Alpinist & Poet](www.alpinist.com/doc/web21c/wfeature-a74-nejc-zaplotnik-mountain-poet) was willing to commit his toes to his quest for Everest, but hands were too much to ask.
+In the end, the mountain had other ideas for him.

 ---